LucidtechAI/las-docs/reference/dotnet/latest.md

 * `description` A brief description of the purpose of the batch

 #### Returns
-A deserialized object that can be interpreted as a Dictionary with the fields batchId and description. batchId can be used as an input when posting documents to make them a part of this batch.
+A deserialized object that can be interpreted as a Dictionary with the fields batchId and description.
+BatchId can be used as an input when posting documents to make them part of this batch.

 #### `public object `[`DeleteBatch`](#a00043_1afca5b7b95d5c60661417e824b7b8d898)`(string batchId,bool deleteDocuments)`